demize/quesoqueue_docker/README.md

 4. Create a folder on your machine to store the Compose configuration in, with:
    1. The docker-compose.yml from this repository
    2. queso.env.sample from this repository, renamed to queso.env
-   3. An empty folder named "config"
+   3. An empty folder named "data"
+      - If you're upgrading from a previous version of the bot, you may have a "config" folder.
+This is not the same folder, and if you're upgrading, you want to leave this folder--please see the [V2 FAQ][v2faq] for full details.
 5. Edit queso.env as necessary.
 The key values to change are USERNAME, PASSWORD, and CHANNEL.
 Set the username to the username you decided on in step 2, the password to the oauth token you wrote down in step 3, and the channel to your